About Our Programs

-For our full-time program “typical” class days are held from 10:00 am to 6:00 pm, Monday through Friday.
+Our Immersive programs are full-time and meet daily from 10:00 am to 5:00 pm, Monday through Friday.
 Students typically spend 40 hours in class for the full-time program with an additional 20-40 hours spent of their own time outside the classroom.
 Part-time classes are held 6:00 pm – 9:00 pm twice per week in the evening.

 Most of the projects and coursework will be done in class under the guidance of our instructors.
-We highly encourage students to challenge themselves by picking projects that are above their comfort zone, thus potentially requiring additional time to complete.
+We highly encourage students to challenge themselves by picking projects that are above their comfort zone, thus potentially requiring additional time outside class hours to complete.

 We encourage our students to attend technical conferences that take place during weekends or after class, Meetups to socialize and network, or simply dine with each other, all of which are outside the normal 40 hours per week guideline.

-Do I have to learn on your New York or Singapore Campus?
+Do I have to learn on your New York, Houston or Bangalore campus?

 What kind of students are you looking for?

 We are looking for students from a diverse range of backgrounds.
 We seek those who are highly motivated and enjoy a challenge.
-People who constantly want to improve and learn more and people who want to take their careers to the next level with programming but need a helping hand.
+People who constantly want to improve, learn more and want to take their careers to the next level with programming but need a helping hand.

-Why do I have to do the 4-week prep work?
+Why do I have to do the Pre-Work?

 What kind of final project do I have to create and how many?

 You will be required to create at least 2 final projects- one by yourself, one with your cohort.
 Your instructor will guide you in the scope of the work so that your projects will be complete and professional by graduation/demo day.
-Please note that your required final projects must be in the area of study you’ve selected; FinTech=final project in Finance.
+Please note that your required final projects must be in the area of study you’ve selected; Data Science Immersive=final projects in Data Science.
 You may have more than the 2 required projects but you must complete the requirements to graduate.
 Your additional projects may be in any field.

 What happens after the program?

 Our goal is to help you land the job you want.
-Although from Phase 1 of enrollment we prepare and introduce students to potential employers, many students ramp this up after graduation in “Phase 4.”
+Although from Phase 1 (first 4 weeks) we start to prepare you for your job search, you will ramp this up after graduation in “Phase 4.”
 We’ll work with you on and off campus until you get a job.